ptitSeb/OpenArenaPandora/README.md

  * Some NEON optimized code (using -DNEON)
  * GLES renderer (using -DHAVE_GLES)
  * Toggle Crouch function (using -DCROUCH), disabled by default and with a new option in cfg
- * OpenPandora support of course (using -DPANDORA), for screen resolution mainly.
+ * OpenPandora support of course (using `-DPANDORA`), for screen resolution mainly.
- * ODROID support (build with make ODROID=1), mostly like Pandora, but without the control and resolution hack
+ * ODROID support (build with `make ODROID=1`), mostly like Pandora, but without the control and resolution hack
+ * RPI support (build with `make RPI=1`), same as ODROID (will not work for RPI 1, has NEON support is compiled in)

-There are some hard-coded value in the Makefile, located at the beggining to force "OpenPandora version" (COMPILE_PLATFORM=pandora and COMPILE_ARCH=arm).
+There are some hard-coded value in the Makefile, located at the beggining to force "OpenPandora version" (`COMPILE_PLATFORM=pandora` and `COMPILE_ARCH=arm`, and that are used for Pandora, ODroid and RPI build).

+Note that RPI build is untested, any feed back is welcome.

 For more info on the OpenPandora go here: http://boards.openpandora.org/ Specific thread for Jedi Academy on the OpenPandora here: http://boards.openpandora.org/index.php/topic/13695-open-arena/